Youth Enrichment Spring Kickoff hosts a day in the sun for Long Beach families

 The event took place at Deforest Park in North Long Beach from 11:00 a.m. to 4:00 p.m.
 Community members were welcomed near the baseball fields for a day of music, food, and goodie bags.

-Kids were able to move to the beat with The CRayProject’s dancer Ronnie Southerlane teaching them the steps to a TikTok mashup while others created colorful canvas paintings to dry out in the sun with ART REALM.
+Kids were able to move to the beat with The CRayProject’s dancer Ronnie Southerland teaching them the steps to a TikTok mashup while others created colorful canvas paintings to dry out in the sun with ART REALM.

 While practicing social-distancing and wearing masks, kids had the opportunity to create their own green slime with Erik Elsatd from the Shared Science booth.